CentreForDigitalHumanities/ianalyzer-readers/docs/example_custom.md

 File discovery is normally implemented when you create the Reader class for a specific dataset.
 If you're creating an abstract class for a data format, like the `CSVReader` or `XMLReader`, you can skip this step, and leave it to the reader for each dataset.

 In this case, our reader is meant to handle a single dataset, so we should describe how to find the data file by implementing `sources()`.
+This just needs to yield a single file.

 ```python
 from ianalyzer_readers.readers.core import Reader